OpenFAST/openfast/docs/source/user/aerodyn-aeroacoustics/02-noise-models.rst

 The code offers the possibility to weigh the aeroacoustics outputs by A-weighting, which is an experimental coefficient that aims to take into account the sensitivity of human hearing to different frequencies.
-The A-weighting is a function of frequency and is added to the values of sound pressure levels.
 The A-weight, :math:`A_{w}`, is computed as:

 .. math::
    A_{w} = \frac{10\log\left( 1.562339\frac{f^{4}}